What is Acne?

 If you have sensitive skin, you must minimise intake of gluten; else it leads to scaly and bumpy rashes.
 Wheat bread, soy sauce, and beer shouldn’t be a part of your daily diet.
 People who consume soy consistently might experience redness, itchiness, and flare-ups that get worse with each passing day.

 Worrying over acne flare-ups isn’t a solution.
 The next time you find acne, you should take a hard look at your eating habits and see what food you should eliminate and check for any missing nutrients in your anti-acne armour.
+Begin by taking the diet to clear skin for around 3-6 months for the best results.
 If you do find some missing, you can restore them with help of OZiva’s wide range of skin nutrition products.